 Sensing my fear, she exclaimed, “Rocky, you’re shaking!
 What’s wrong?
 I won’t judge you.
 Show me!”

 I said, “I know, I know.
-This is who I liked last year,” as I turned my laptop around revealing a photo of the boy I liked standing beside one of his female friends.
+This is who I liked last year,” and I turned my laptop around revealing a photo of the boy I had a crush on standing beside a girl.

 She looked at me and said, “Which one?”